What to Expect

 How long do services last?

-Our services run approximately 50-70 minutes.
+Our services typically run approximately 50-70 minutes.

 What do I do during the Lord's Supper?

 During worship services on the first and third Sundays of each month, we celebrate a meal we call the 'Lord's Supper' or 'communion'.
 We believe that in this meal, Jesus is sharing His body and blood with us as we eat bread and wine.
 We also believe that Jesus promises to forgive us as we receive His body and blood.
 Because of the nature of this meal, we respectfully ask that only those who have formally stated that they agree with our beliefs concerning the Lord's Supper by becoming members of an LCMS congregation join in sharing the Lord's Supper.
 If you are not a member of an LCMS congregation, you may simply remain in your seat when the ushers come by to invite people forward to receive the Lord's Supper.
-If you would like to share the Lord's Supper with us, please speak with the pastor before or after the service about what to do to make that happen.
+If you would like to share the Lord's Supper with us, please speak with the pastor about what to do to make that happen.

 What about my kids?